luchaoo7/free-vpn/README.md

 ```
 ### Conclusion

-I created this small setup because I was tired of having to manually setup my EC2 instance for VPN purposes and sometimes forgeting commands and sometimes forgetting what resouces I had running.
-With this setup I know when I do ***serverless remove*** I'm not forgetting anytiong.
-And of course, it's free :).
+I created this small setup because I was tired of having to manually setup my EC2 instance for VPN purposes and sometimes forgetting commands and sometimes forgetting what resources I had running.
+With this setup I know when I do ***serverless remove*** I'm not leaving anything running and of course, it's free :).

 ### Future update